Cuban Migrants on Deadly Journey to U.S. Wrongfooted by Obama

 “This is a good change, because the policy will allow us to return criminal aliens to Cuba, while having no impact on the rights of legitimate asylum seekers,” the source said.

-Obama administration officials said the timing of the move was intended to catch Cuban migrants by surprise in order avoid a mass rush to the mainland United States ahead of the deadline and avert a potential humanitarian crisis.
+Obama administration officials said the timing of the move was intended to catch Cuban migrants by surprise in order to avoid a mass rush to the mainland United States ahead of the deadline and avert a potential humanitarian crisis.

 “We did not want to speculate publicly about the likelihood of this change for fear of inviting even greater migration flows,” said Deputy National Security Advisor Ben Rhodes.